 Nanopia D-dimer

-Measurement of D-D dimer concentration in plasma or serum D-dimer (D-D dimer) is a kind of fibrin/fibrinogen degradation product (FDP) that is produced when stabilized fibrin, which has been cross-linked by active factor XII, is degraded by plasmin.
+Measurement of D-D dimer concentration in plasma or serum D-dimer (D-D dimer) is a kind of fibrin/fibrinogen degradation product (FDP) that is produced when stabilized fibrin, which has been cross-linked by active factor XIII, is degraded by plasmin.

 There are various molecular species of D dimer in the blood, such as YY/DXD, YD/DY, DD/E, and DD complexes.
 An increase of the blood level of D-dimer indicates that thrombi are being formed in vivo and that the fibrinolysis system has been activated.